-Many newer vehicles have replaced the traditional key-style ignition switch with a push button start.
+Many newer vehicles have replaced, the traditional key-style ignition switch, with a push button start.

 As technology advances, our lives become more convenient, but are we also putting ourselves at risk?

-Will the push button start ever be perfect?
+Will the push button start, ever be perfect?
 It’s unlikely, but it is the way the industry is heading.

-Pressing the push button start sends a command to the powertrain control module (PCM).
-The powertrain control module (PCM) then checks the status of the park/neutral safety switch and the brake pedal switch.
-If the transmission is in park or neutral, and the brake is on, the powertrain control module (PCM) then sends a start command to the starter motor to crank the engine.
+Pressing the push button start, sends a command to the powertrain control module (PCM).
+The (PCM) then checks the status, of the park/neutral safety switch and the brake pedal switch.
+Also, the transmission needs to be in park or neutral, with the brake is on.
+As a result, the (PCM), then sends a start command to the starter motor to crank the engine.

 Push Button Start – Keyless Entry System – Engine Does Not Crank

-Dead Battery In Smart Key Fob
+Dead Battery, In Smart Key Fob

-Wrong Or Defective Key Fob
+Wrong Or Defective, Key Fob

-Defective Push Button Start Button
+Defective, Push Button Start Button

-Dead Car Battery
+Dead, Car Battery

-- If the battery is low or dead, try jump starting the battery from another vehicle, or hook up a battery charger to recharge or boost the battery.
-Also, check the battery cable connections to make sure they are clean and tight.
-Have your battery tested to determine its condition.
+- If the battery is low or dead, try jump starting the battery, from another vehicle.
+Then, hook up a battery charger to recharge or boost the battery.
+Also, check the battery cable connections, to make sure they are clean and tight.
+Finally, have your battery tested, to determine its condition.

 Powertrain Control Module (PCM) Problem

-Faulty Starter Motor
+Faulty, Starter Motor

-- If the starter motor, or the relay, module or solenoid that energizes the starter is bad, the starter will not crank the engine.
-Try jumping the starter directly to see if it cranks the engine.
-This will tell you if the starter is working.
-The starter can also be removed and taken to an auto parts store that has a starter tester.
+- If the starter motor, or the relay, module or solenoid, that energizes the starter is bad.
+Then, the starter will not crank the engine.
+Try jumping the starter directly, to see if it cranks the engine.
+This will tell you, if the starter is working.
+The starter can also be removed and taken to an auto parts store, that has a starter tester.

-Actually this should be one of the first things to check.
+Actually this should be, one of the first things to check.
 Locate the power center under the hood and check for blown fuses in the starter circuit.
 Replace as needed (always replace with same amp capacity fuse).